OpenTTD/OpenTTD/readme.txt

   Marcin Grzegorczyk - For his TTDPatch work and documentation of TTD internals and graphics (signals and track foundations) Matthijs Kooijman (blathijs) - For his many patches, suggestions and major work on maprewrite Petr Baudis (pasky) - Many patches, newgrf support, etc.
-  Stefan Meiﬂner (sign_de) - For his work on the console Mike Ragsdale - OpenTTD installer
+  Simon Sasburg (HackyKid) - For the many bugfixes he has blessed us with (and future PBS) Stefan Meiﬂner (sign_de) - For his work on the console Mike Ragsdale - OpenTTD installer
   Cian Duffy (MYOB) - BeOS port / manual writing